Curiosity and Desperation. The story of quick brown fox

 - There is approximately 20mg caffeine per 30ml serve.
 That's the equivalent of about a third of a cup of espresso coffee.

 - This product is suitable for the vegan connoisseur.
 I would like to say it's suitable for the coeliac connoisseur but I really don't want to accidentally harm you if you are sensitive.
-While the alcohol is derived from wheat no gluten remains in the product.
+I am happy to say while the alcohol is derived from wheat no gluten remains in the product.

 - The product is called 'Quick Brown Fox' to conjure memories of learning to write which is the foundation of communication.